I

 All applications that process sensitive cardholder data must be developed in a manner that incorporates the Open Web Application Security Project (OWASP) standards.
 Such applications must be tested to validate protection against, at a minimum, the current stable version of the OWASP Top Ten code vulnerabilities.

-Developers of applications that process sensitive cardholder data must be trained in secure coding techniques, through specialized education and/or by demonstrating secure coding expertise through independent reviews and testing of custom-developed code.
+Developers of applications that process sensitive cardholder data must be trained yearly in secure coding techniques, through specialized education and/or by demonstrating secure coding expertise through independent reviews and testing of custom-developed code.

 Firewalls